psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 For Saint Charitie."

 Then answeréd Uthér the King,
-"JT repent of my granting
+"I repent of my granting
 That I to thee made.
 Good," he said, " so mote I thee, `[So mote I thee, so may I thrive.
 First English "theon," to. thrive ; "ic theo," I thrive.]`